 FloridaPolitics.com, a popular statewide blog wrote a story about the ad after its release.
 As of Sunday afternoon, the video has been viewed over 10,000 times and shared on Facebook by 116 people.

-The campaign advertisement, coming from a Democrat and self-proclaimed progressive, implies the current City of Tallahassee leadership has ignored struggling families on the southside.
+The campaign advertisement, coming from a self-proclaimed progressive, implies the current City of Tallahassee leadership has ignored struggling families on the southside.
 The video provides imagery of Cascades Park and the million dollar bridge over South Monroe Street and informs viewers that poverty is not far from these publicly financed amenities.

 The polished and emotional wrenching video, labeled “Trying Times”, documents life on the southside through the eyes of an economically challenged family.